Salomongtz/gamehub/README.md

 ## Features

 - **Extensive Game Library:** Explore a vast selection of games spanning various genres and platforms.
+- **Registration:** Create your user with a secure password and get an email with your user data.
+- **Payment Receipt:** Get a .pdf receipt sent to your email.
 - **Relevant Results:** Immersive experience right from the main page thoughtfully organized into enticing sections: Discover the latest releases, explore tempting discounts, and fine-tune your search by genre.
 - **Filters:** Find your next favorite game thanks to the different filtering and sorting options the shop offers.
 - **Shopping Cart:** Easily add or remove games from the shopping cart or game detail view.